"I have a very good fish dish."

 Translation:Tengo un plato de pescado muy bueno.

-The standard word order for adjectives is noun + adjective, but it's not uncommon at all to invert it, but for some very common adjectives (bueno, grande), when this happens, they lose the last vowel (and are subject to some drift in the meaning).
+The standard word order for adjectives is noun + adjective, but it's not uncommon at all to invert it, although for some very common adjectives (bueno, grande), when this happens, they lose the last vowel (and are subject to some drift in the meaning).
 So: "plato bueno, plato grande", but "buen plato, gran plato".
 Inverting the order with other adjectives can sometimes sound a bit stiff or dated.

 "Buen plato" means more "quite a plate" (well served), while "plato bueno" lies more in the "good dish" or "good plate" (it does not break easily) side.